 AGM of Clan Macpherson Association: Village Hall, Newtonmore 10:30 am

 Clan March from Old Ralia to the Eilan (Newtonmore Shinty Ground) followed by conviviality in the Clan Tent.
-Marchers meet at Old Ralia at 1:45 pm (Highland Games are held on the Eilan from 10:30 am)
+Marchers meet at Old Ralia at 1:45 pm (Highland Games are currently scheduled to be held on the Eilan from 10:30 am)